 Today, investing with Fundrise is much more akin to investing in Blackstone’s BREIT than another real estate crowdfunding platform.
 With the exception that there are no brokers or other intermediaries.
 And thanks to our technology, our overall fee structure is significantly lower.

 What is your take on real estate as an asset class as we navigate COVID-19?

 Like most assets right now, the answer is, “It depends.”
-While we generally feel that real estate as an investment is well positioned to weather the storm, we see certain property types emerging as winners while others likely will struggle for the foreseeable future.
+We generally feel that real estate as an investment is well positioned to weather the storm.
+Wee also see certain property types emerging as winners while others likely will struggle for the foreseeable future.

 Specifically, hotels, traditional retail, large urban office buildings, and luxury urban apartments all have seen fairly significant negative impacts as a result of the pandemic.

 Whereas e-commerce focused industrial assets, suburban housing, and relatively affordable apartments in the south and southeast, generally speaking, have fared much better.